watem-sedem/watem-sedem/docs/input.rst

 Sewer map filename
 ******************

-Filename of the sewer map.
-This raster is only mandatory when :ref:`Include sewers = 1 <inlcudesewers>`.
+The filename of the sewer map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Include sewers <inlcudesewers>` is set to 1.

-All pixels in the sewer map contain values between 0 and 1.
-The value represents the fraction of the outgoing sediment in this pixel that is entering the sewer system.
+All pixels in the sewer map should contain values between 0 and 1.
+These values represent the fraction of the outgoing sediment in this pixel that is entering the sewer system.
 A pixel with value 0 can be interpreted as a pixel where no sewer is present.